aaron-fl/print_ext/README.rst

 The command line is a powerful user interface.
 Just by lining things up and using colors judiciously, you can greatly improve the user experience.

-The standard python print() function is too simple.
+The standard python `print()` function is too simple.
 It barely provides any functionally more than just using sys.stdout.write().
-This library aims to boost the functionally/complexity ratio of the print() function.

-This is a set of objects for laying out and styling fixed-width text.
-The primary use-case is for pretty-printing text to the console to improve console application user interfaces.
-But, it can work equally well for any other stream, such as files.

-The goal, as always, is to be simple to use the majority of the time while still allowing complex behavior.
+At the same time, there is the `logging` library that performs a similar function.
+It is often not clear whether or not to use `print()` or the `logging` API.

+Furthermore, using `print()` with asynchronous tasks is almost meaningless since the output order becomes unclear.

+To solve those problems this library introduces the printer() function.
+It has the following features:

+* Adds a ``tag`` keyword parameter that can assign a dictionary of tags to the printed object.
+This can be used to filter what gets displayed, eliminating the need to use the `logging` API.
+* Uses `contextvars` to return a special `print()` instance for asynchronous tasks.
+This allows the output of those tasks to be captured and displayed in a more user-friendly way.
+Having a per-context print() function also allows you to change the tag-filtering on a per-call basis.
+* Uses high-level layout widgets to allow simple formatting of complex data with color.